 What are the chances of getting a job?

-The number of people working as massage therapist is increasing due to:
+Demand for massage therapists is increasing due to:

-- some medical insurance policies covering remedial massage therapy.
+- some medical insurance policies covering massage therapy.

-However, because the number of people training in massage or establishing massage therapy businesses is increasing, competition for clients can be high.
+However, because the number of people training in massage or establishing a massage therapy business is increasing, competition for clients can be high.

 Most massage therapists are self-employed

 Most massage therapists are self-employed, but some may work for:

 - sports organisations.

 - Clayton, R, 'ACC Paid out $163 Million on Alternative Therapies and Physiotherapy in 2015', 29 April 2016.